Bashkir rebellion of 1735–1740

 The Bashkir rebellion of 1735–1740 refers to a rebellion by the Bashkirs against the Russian Empire.
 It started in 1735, but was put down by Russian troops in 1740 after a series of heavy clashes.

 Background

-From at least the time of Peter the Great, there had been talk of Russian pushing southeast toward Persia and India.
-Ivan Kirillov, a Russian commander, drew up a plan to build a fort to be called Orenburg at Orsk at the confluence of the Or River and the Ural River southeast of the Urals where the Bashkir, Kalmyk and Kazakh lands join.
-Construction was started at Orsk in 1735, but by 1743 Orenburg was moved about 250 km west to its present location.
+From at least the time of Peter the Great, there had been talks of Russia pushing southeast toward Persia and India.
+In 1734, a so-called Orenburg Expedition (later called Commission) was appointed under the command of Ivan Kirillov, a Russian commander, with an instruction from the Governing Senate to build a fort at the confluence of the Or River and the Ural River, to be called Orenburg, southeast of the Urals where the Bashkir, Kalmyk, and Kazakh lands join.
+Construction was started at Orsk in 1735, but was moved downstreams in 1739 and to its present location in 1742, but by 1743 Orenburg was moved about 250 km west to its present location.
 The next planned step was to build a fort on the Aral Sea.
 This would involve crossing the Bashkir country and then the lands of the Kazakh Lesser Horde, some of whom had recently offered a nominal submission.
 However, a significant portion of the Bashkir population resented this plan.